Premik/blender_rhubarb_lipsync_ng/dev.md

 ### High
 * Set the panel tab name in the preferences

-* Baking:
+### Baking
-    * Add strip options: (auto)interleaving, min/max stretch % to allow short action plays faster,
+* Add strip options:
+ - strips overlap start/end frames count
+ - min/max stretch % to.
+Allow too short actions play faster and visa versa
+ - (auto)interleaving,
 * Autotrim strips, so they won't clash failing the bake
 * Shape-key actions are not baked
+* Doc - new readme.md

 ### Normal
 * Add some simply blender sample file
 * extended shapes- seems they are generated even when disabled -check
-* Doc - new readme.md
 * Capture doesn't work for long sound files.
 Rhubarb finishes but the list is empty.
+* limit number of lines in the result log dialog, to something like 100 (don't show more)

 ### Low
 * Limit possible selection to armature and mesh-object only? (and not obj.library).